 Culture and policies may act as roadblocks if they are not in line with current initiatives.
 Be prepared to reassess existing policies to bring them in line with the literacy plan.
 For example, scheduling department meetings does not work well in schools where instruction is team-based.
 For these schools, schedule time for team meetings and talk about cross-subject support while incorporating the new rubrics for literacy skills.

 No principal can successfully implement a change in instructional technique that crosses all subjects without extra support and assistance.
 You must identify instructors who can act in a leadership role for the new action plan.
-Developing demonstration classrooms and classroom-based research helps all teachers gain functional knowledge of how to put literacy strategies in place, but only if there are teachers who are willing to take ownership of these programs.
+Developing demonstration classrooms and classroom-based research helps all teachers gain a functional knowledge of how to put literacy strategies in place, but only if there are teachers who are willing to take ownership of these programs.

 Including the teachers at your school in the planning of literacy initiatives can lead to a more cohesive implementation of the program.
-Creating a shared leadership foundation allows for thorough consideration of the overall mission as well as consideration of the day-to-day of teaching.
+Creating a shared leadership foundation allows for thorough consideration of the overall mission as well as consideration of the day-to-day realities of teaching.
 Acknowledging both of these aspects is more likely to result in a program that is realistic in its goals and keeps the teachers and administration involved and active in the process.

 Offer Instructional Support

 The final element of instructional support is arguably the most important.
 Many teachers are struggling with new literacy initiatives as they attempt to build trackable assessments into their existing lesson plans.
-Some teachers have been resistant to the Common Core due to the perception that it may create more work that is not subject focused.
+Some teachers have been resistant to the Common Core due to the perception that it may create more work that is not subject-focused.
 Teachers need professional development and instructional support that focuses on the creation and implementation of literacy-focused lesson plans.
-This can come in the form of collaborative planning, peer coaching or professional conferences.
+This can come in the form of collaborative planning, peer coaching, or professional conferences.